autotrace/autotrace/README.md

 files and with ImageMagick or GraphicsMagick a very broad range of input formats is available.

 You will need at least libpng 1.0.6 and ImageMagick 5.2.1.
-Most output formats like dxf, emf, eps, ai, er, fig, svg, epd, dr2d, and sk are directly integrated in AutoTrace, but if you need swf export you need to install [Ming](https://github.com/libming/libming).
+Most output formats like dxf, emf, eps, ai, er, fig, svg, epd, dr2d, and sk are directly integrated in AutoTrace.
 Also you can export to the p2e format.
 This format can be converted by [pstoedit](http://www.pstoedit.net) to a large number of other formats.
 If you have installed the latest pstoedit (3.32 or newer), AutoTrace uses pstoedit directly.
 However, direct pstoedit support is not stable enough.
 See INSTALL file for more detail.

 Installation